Animal Law Enforcement Corporal

 - Ensure they monitor radio traffic, daily workload, and performance of all assigned personnel.

-Corporals are assistants to the Sergeant and may act as the Sergeant during his/her absence or vacancies
+Corporals are assistants to the Sergeant and may act as the Sergeant during his/her absence or during vacancies

 Skills / Requirements

-Candidates for Corporal have demonstrated the skills and abilities to take on additional responsibilities.
+Candidates for corporal have demonstrated the skills and abilities to take on additional responsibilities.

 Comprehensive knowledge of the laws, rules, regulations, and Standard Operating Procedures of Animal Law Enforcement; comprehensive knowledge of communications; through knowledge of the geography of the area assigned; demonstrated ability to lead; demonstrated ability to establish and maintain cooperative relationships with other employees of the organization and general public; ability to evaluate the effectiveness of the operation and institute improvements; ability to prepare and review reports.